egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 Public key, `<filename>.cert.pem`, `<filename>.pub`
 [/jtable]

-SECURITY CAVEAT: Yeah, they are that different so pay attention and keep those file permission to a bare minimum for the SSH private key file WITHOUT a filetype.
+SECURITY CAVEAT: Yeah, they are that different so pay attention and keep those file permission to a bare setting for the SSH private key file WITHOUT a filetype.

 Create Certificates for SSH